warpdynamicsltd/reason/README.md

    2. Run `uv sync` on the level of the project root directory.
    3. Run `uv run task test` to run tests to verify if your installation is successful.

-If you know what you are doing you may skip steps 1 - 3 and e.g. install lark by `pip install lark` and/or get vampire binary compiled somewhere else and copy it manually to `reason/assets/bin`.
+If you know what you are doing you may skip some steps from 1 - 3 and e.g. install lark by `pip install lark` and/or get vampire binary compiled somewhere else and copy it manually to `reason/assets/bin`.

 ## Usage Example